danielbackes/rocketseat_course/lessons/rocketshoes/README.md

-# React Native Git Repository project
+# React JS Rocketshoes

 Project developed copying the instructor coding during the Rocketseat Bootcamp Course.

 ## What I learned in this project?

-- StackNavigator
-- Navigation's props
-- Function component
+- Redux
-- Class component
+- Redux Saga
-- Basic Hooks like setState
-- Reactotron tool
+- Reactotron with ReactJS and Redux

 ## See the screenshots